Don’t Fall For The Growth Trap

 But the shocker is that had you picked Standard Oil, you would have done even better.

 How is this possible?
-How did Standard Oil out earn IBM even though IBM beat Standard Oil on every relevant growth measure?
+How did Standard Oil outearn IBM even though IBM beat Standard Oil on every relevant growth metric?

-Expectations that were built into the valuation of IBM.
-And that is typical of most growth companies where investors expect more growth and pay for that growth through ever higher stock prices.
+That is typical of most growth businesses where when investors expect more growth, they pay for that growth through ever higher stock prices.

-But then the realized growth don’t match expectations and hence the performance gap.
+But then the realized growth doesn’t match expectations and hence the performance gap.

-IBM was expected to grow faster than Standard Oil so investors bid up its share price to a point that even though growth followed, it was not enough to out earn investors’ expectations.
+IBM was expected to grow faster than Standard Oil, so investors bid up its share price to a point that even though the projected growth materialized, it was not enough to outearn investors’ expectations.

 Obvious prospects for physical growth in a business do not translate into obvious profits for investors.